Connecting the Dots between Audio and Text without Parallel Data through Visual Knowledge Transfer: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the AI2 Mosaic team for discussions and the AI2 Beaker team for computing support.
-Yanpeng would like to thank Ivan Titov for his suggestions and comments on the draft.
+We would like to thank the AI2 Mosaic team for discussions, the AI2 Beaker team for computing support, and the anonymous reviewers for their suggestions.
+Yanpeng would like to thank Ivan Titov for his comments on the draft.
 The work was partially supported by the European Research Council (ERC Starting Grant BroadSem 678254), the Dutch National Science Foundation (NWO VIDI 639.022.518), DARPA MCS program through NIWC Pacific (N66001-19-2-4031), DARPA SemaFor program, and Google Cloud Compute.